tpage000/movie_catalog_app/README.md

 - Make landing page the movie search page (instead of signup) now that sessions are implemented

-- Refactor ejs with partials
+- Refactor ejs with partials / includes
 ----
 Features coming soon: